 “It’s valuable in my view to have a regional cybersecurity event where South Dakotans and our neighbors can learn about the state of cyber-attacks and security strategies, including how to use the framework for improving critical infrastructure.”

 Researchers from NIST, the head of the Department of Homeland Security’s Critical Infrastructure Cyber Community C³ Voluntary Program, and other government and industry experts also shared their insight.
-The educational resources and videos from the training are available here.

 Just as others helped us get the ball rolling, SDN will act as a resource to small and midsize organizations interested in using the framework.
 Beginning in the last quarter of 2016, SDN began offering the CyberRx tool to jumpstart utilization of the framework by rural telecom companies and other businesses.
 The beauty of the framework is that it’s flexible and scalable.
 The framework can serve as a constructive tool for companies ranging in size from SDN’s smallest member company, Beresford Municipal Telephone with seven employees to the Intel Corporation with 100,000 employees in 63 countries.